wsmoak/zookeeper/simple-watch/README.md

 $ bin/zkCli.sh -server 127.0.0.1:2181

+For more information on the command line interface, see http://zookeeper.apache.org/doc/trunk/zookeeperStarted.html

 [zk: 127.0.0.1:2181(CONNECTED) 5] create /stuff my_data

 You should see the Watcher/Executor example run your program, 'ls' in this case.